TDCOSMO/WGD2038-4008/lenstronomy_modeling/notebooks/README.md

     - `Image preprocessing F160W.ipynb`
     - `Image preprocessing F814W.ipynb`
     - `Image preprocessing F475X.ipynb`
-- `2038 Multiband Image Modelling.ipynb` setups the model with multiple settings.
+- `2038 Multiband Image Modeling.ipynb` setups the model with multiple settings.
 These models are sent to a cluster for optimization.
 Test models can be run with shorter optimization routines, and the model outputs (both from test runs and full cluster runs) can be visually inspected.